MSan35/VanGoghCycleGAN/README.md

 # VanGoghCycleGAN

-This project implements a CycleGAN model for unpaired image-to-image translation.
+This project implements a cycle generative adversarial network model for unpaired image-to-image translation.
 The goal is to transform real landscape images into Van Gogh-inspired landscape paintings.

 ## Features